alphagov/account-api/docs/api.md

 - check that you don't have a typo in the attribute names
 - check that the attributes are defined in `config/user_attributes.yml`
 - check that you are running the latest version of account-api

+### Page cannot be saved

+The page you have specified could not be saved.
+The errors response field lists the problems.

+#### Debugging steps

+- check the `errors` returned as an extra detail in the response for specific error messages